 The transformation and innovation of references, at the core of any evolution, led us to interact with different cultural disciplines, at times apparently far from our own, allowing us to capture and anticipate the spirit of the times.

 Today this is no longer enough: we must be the actors of change, with the flexibility required to translate the demands of the market and the society into tangible actions that inform our way to do business.

-While Miuccia Prada is by definition the innovator of the two.
-Bertelli is famous for being an observer of contemporary lifestyle trends, which he uses to understand how to capture the spirit of the times in Prada collections.
+While Miuccia Prada is, by definition, the innovator of the two, Bertelli is famous for observing contemporary lifestyle trends, which he uses to understand how to capture the spirit of the times in Prada collections.